andreins/badger-env/README.md

 ### Todo

+- Change rails db to PostgreSQL instead of SQLite
 - Add SASS/SCSS compilation to webpack
 - Add rspec for rails tests
 - Add some front-end testing framework